techiediaries/chatkit-one-to-one-rooms/server/README.md

-# Building a mobile app with Nest.js, Ionic 4 and Chatkit - Part 2: Build the backend
+# Adding one-to-one rooms to your Ionic 4 chat app

-In this first part of a tutorial series to learn how to build a full-stack mobile application with cutting-edge technologies like Ionic 4, Nest.js and Pusher's Chatkit you will be building the back-end of the application with Nest.js.
+In this tutorial, we'll learn how to add one-to-one chat rooms to a chat application built using Ionic 4 (With Angular), Nest.js and Chatkit.

 ## Getting Started